-3.9.15 Change Password
+3.9.17 Change Password

-Figure 3-112 Password Changing Interface
+Figure 3-116 Password Changing Interface

-See Figure 3-112 for the Password Changing interface where you can change your username and password of the gateway.
-Enter your current password, your new username and new password, and then confirm your new password.
-After configuration, click Save to apply your new username and password or click Reset to restore the configurations.
+See Figure 3-116 for the Password Changing interface where you can change username and password of the gateway.
+Enter the current password, the new username and password, and then confirm the new password.
+After configuration, click Save to apply the new username and password or click Reset to restore the configurations.
 After changing the username and password, you are required to log in again.

-3.9.16 Restart
+3.9.18 Restart

-Figure 3-113 Service/System Restart Interface
+Figure 3-117 System Restart Interface

-See Figure 3-113 for the Restart interface.
-Click Restart on the service restart interface to restart the gateway service or click Restart on the system restart interface to restart the whole gateway system.
-A dump file will be generated each time you restart the service or the system.
-Click download and you can download it to help troubleshoot issues.
+See Figure 3-117 for the Restart interface.
+Click Restart to restart the whole gateway system.
+A dump file will be generated each time you restart the system.
+Click Download and you can download it to help troubleshoot issues.